javierromancsa/OSS-real-time-ingestion-enrichment/adx-kusto-sink-connector.md

 The movies_ratings_kafka_hdi will be for a json topic without Confluent Schema Registry and the movies_ratings will be for a avro topic with with Confluent Schema Registry

 ### Now you have to create a App registration in AAD and create a Secret for it.
 This Service Principal we just created will need the right access to these to tables for ingetisting.
-Using this [link](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) obtain/copy the appId and the secret key string
+Using this [link](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) to obtain/copy the appId and the secret key string
 ```
 .add database movies ingestors ('aadapp="yourappId"') 'Kafka Azure AD App'
 ```